Valsimot42/42_CPP_Modules/Module_01/README.md

     it’s better to allocate the zombies on the stack or heap.

   * Zombies must be destroyed when you don’t need them anymore.
-The destructor must print a message with the name of the zombie for debugging purposes
+The destructor must print a message with the name of the zombie for debugging purposes.

 </details>